Victoria Theatre

 Theatre potential

-The building requires a new use that would preserve its special interest and allow the possibility of a return to theatre use.
+The building requires a new use that would preserve its special interest and allow the possibility of a return to performance community use.

 In 2019, SVTT was awarded funding through Theatres Trust Theatres at Risk Capacity Building Programme, and secured additional funding through the East Salford Community Committee and Standing Together Fund.
 The group commissioned Colliers International, working with Foster Wilson Architects and Theatresearch, to carry out a viability study to determine the best use for the building.
 The viability study concluded that the theatre has potential as a multi-purpose space that includes live performance and that a phased approach to the works would most likely be needed.
 This would first reactivate the building frontage, including shops and bar space, with the auditorium in a viable meanwhile use as a multi-purpose space hosting events such as weddings, conferences, banquets, secret cinema, live music etc. This would allow the future of the building to be secured until funding can be found to fully restore the historic venue.